sirprize/scribbled/vendor-unmanaged/readme.txt

-The _unmanaged folder holds vendor libs that are not managed by Composer
+This folder holds vendor libs that are not managed by Composer